bootstraponline/angular_webdriver/docs/sync.md

 `waitForAngular` is protractor's second method for syncing with Angular.
 `waitForAngular` is automatically invoked before selected webdriver commands to eliminate the need for waits.
+Any command that interacts with an element, such as element.value, will cause that element to be located again.
+When an element is requested to be located, the `waitForAngular` command is run before locating the element.

 The following webdriver commands execute `waitForAngular` before running.
 The single exception is `get`, in that case `waitForAngular` executes after